 3) Arrive for your session at least five minutes prior to the start time, introduce yourself to the session chair and moderator, and confirm the pronunciation of your name.

 4) Stand at the podium to read your paper or creative work.
-If the room has no podium, consider standing anyway–you voice projects more when than when you are seated, and the audience will be able to see you.
+If the room has no podium, consider standing anyway–your voice projects more when than when you stand, and the audience will be able to see you.

 5) Observe time limits and keep under 15-minute time limit, not only as a courtesy to your fellow presenters, but also to allow time for questions at the end of the session.
 Watch your moderator for a subtle sign that you have reached your time limit.

 6) Enunciate, and speak audibly and slowly enough so listeners can follow along.
 With the exception of minor revisions to improve grammar or readability, do not improvise or deviate from the work that was accepted for convention.

 7) Practice good speech-giving strategies.
 Be aware of your body language and of the eye contact you keep with your audience.
 Since the attention of your listeners should be on your words, avoid anything that draws their attention away from your words.

 8) Listen to fellow panelists and jot down thoughtful comments or questions to ask them.

 9) Save your improvisational skill for the question period, when you will need it.
 Then answer questions from the audience clearly and concisely.

 10) Remember—you are among friends.
 At a conference, where you are sharing your ideas with strangers, you may feel vulnerable to their criticism.
 But remember that your peers feel the same way–and that you can return the favor of their careful attention in their sessions.

 11) Dress professionally.
 Presenters generally choose to present in business or “business casual” attire.
 While your comfort is important, your clothing should signify that you are to be taken seriously.